Explanation of Course Numbers

 Exploration of the nature, functions, and impact of relational communication in the context of health care.
 Both formal (health care organizations) and informal (family communication) systems may be studied.
 Topics can include provider–patient interaction, media and health, confirmatory communication.
-Prerequisite: COMM 1041 or COMM 2100 or permission of instructor.
+Prerequisites: COMM 1041 or COMM 2100 or permission of the instructor.

 COMM 3173.
 Communication in a Mediated World.
 3 Credits.

 An exploration of human-to-human communication mediated by computer technology.
 Traditional communication theories are applied and adapted to the computer-mediated realm; newer theories of computer-mediated communication are addressed.